alexst07/shell-plus-plus/docs/docs/lang-basics.md

 cmd1 || cmd2 &
 ```
 ### Assign commands to variables
-Almost everything in seti is a an object, in fact only commands are not
+Almost everything in shell++ is a an object, in fact only commands are not
 objects, but the result of commands can be stored on an object

 ```bash